Skip to article frontmatterSkip to article content

 The operations supported by a binary file are minimal:

 Binary files serve as a flexible, low-level data storage format, allowing applications to store any type of data without predefined structure, making them ideal for storing raw data, executable programs, or proprietary file formats.
+However, this complete lack of structure means no integrity guarantees—you can write anything anywhere, and nothing prevents corruption or inconsistency.

-Example: Spreadsheet
+Example: Spreadsheets

 Electronic spreadsheets are among the most widely used tools for data management and analysis across business, science, and everyday household tasks.
+The first spreadsheet program, VisiCalc, launched in 1979, played a key role in the commercial success of personal computers.

 The data model of a spreadsheet is straightforward and user-friendly, enabling intuitive interactions: